lkozina1309/picamera/README.md

 Raspberry Pi camera scripts in python.

 ## Getting Started
-Python for face and eye detection while streaming with Raspberry Pi camera.
+Python for face and eye detection or making photos while streaming with Raspberry Pi camera.

 ### Prerequisites